9dots/devy/devy-blue/main.md

 ##### Revisit the human version of the game

 1. Show students the example escape the room level.
-2. The goal is to make it out of the room by giving instructions to the computer (instructor).
-3. The only instructions that the computer will understand will be those given in verb + noun form.
-For example:
-  - Take key
-  - Open door
+2. Ask students what kind of data type is used to create the room in Javascript.
+  - Map out the room as an object.
+Students write down this object in the top section of their handout.
+3. Ask students, 'How does the computer (instructor) know when to respond to the user?'
+  - The computer waits for the user to input instructions
 4. After each command, ask students the following set of questions and chart students responses
-  - What room is the character in?
-  - What does the user have in their inventory?
-  - Is the level completed?
   - What message should the player recieve?
 5. Continue until the level is completed.